Optimistic-Worms/basket-bear/README.md

 npm run prod-test
 ```

-Launch a local docker container and start the server with nodemon, webpack-dev middleware,-and webpack-hot-middleware:
+Launch a local docker container and start the server with nodemon, webpack-dev middleware, and webpack-hot-middleware:
 ```sh
 npm run container
 ```